GabrielDOSilva/Java-DB-connection/README.md

 pw deve armazenar a senha de acesso ao banco de dados;
 driver: deve conter o driver de conecxao ao banco de dados.

+The file: ConexaoPsql.java, allows connection between java and MySQL database.
+To work it is necessary to have the connection driver added to your project's libraries.
 In the variables: url, user, pw and driver, you must change to the data that allow access to the database.

 url: must store the access url to your database;